15 Life Coaching Tips Even Seasoned Coaches Forget

 Start Building an Email List

-Even though social media may seem like the easier, or more fun, way to engage your audience, an email list is an absolute must for coaches (albeit, quite overlooked).
-If one day algorithms change, or god forbid, you lose your social media account, your email list will always be your sureproof channel to reach out to your prospects.
+Social media may seem an easier or more fun way to engage your audience, but an email list is an absolute must for coaches (albeit, quite overlooked).
+If one day algorithms change, or god forbid, you lose your social media account, your email list will always be your sure-proof channel to reach out to your prospects.

-An email newsletter always has higher visibility and conversion rate than social media posts, that get scrolled through most of the time.
-You can also divide your audience into sublists and communicate with them in a more personalized way, for example, calling them by their first name.
-There are plenty of easy-to-use email scheduling platforms out there that you only need to set up once and then make a part of your weekly business as usual.
+An email newsletter also has a higher visibility and conversion rate than social media posts that your audience easily scrolls through.
+It allows you to divide your audience into sublists and communicate with them in a more personalized way, for example, by calling them by their first name.
+There are plenty of easy-to-use email scheduling platforms that you only need to set up once and then make a part of your weekly business as usual.

 [ Read: The Overwhelmed Life Coach’s Guide to Marketing ]